-Mandatory requirements from NESA for the Year 11 courses are as follows:
+Mandatory requirements from NESA for the HSC courses are as follows:

 - Three tasks including minimum and maximum task weightings.
 Minimum task weighting is 20% and maximum task weighting is 40%. - Mandatory course components and weightings - The number of formal written examinations to be used for formal assessment.
-In most courses, only one formal written examination can contribute to a formal assessment program in Year 11.
-In Year 11 this will be the end of course examination scheduled at the end of term 3. - Any mandatory task types.
+In most courses, only one formal written examination can contribute to a formal assessment program in the HSC.
+In the HSC this will be the end of course examination scheduled at the start of Term 4. - Any mandatory task types.